Appearance

 How to use a collection

 Collections are typically used to display data in a list or a grid.
-To do so, you can use the Collection list
+The most common way to do this in WeWeb is via the Repeat Items

 data